-There have been several detections of ALDM sub-species adults in the Pacific Northwest.
-In this sub-species, the female moths can fly and the caterpillars are more likely to feed on coniferous trees.
+There have been several detections of ASM sub-species adults in the Pacific Northwest.
+In this sub-species, the female moths can fly ,and the caterpillars are more likely to feed on coniferous trees.
+The new common name was recently adopted and follows the French common name for the moth and reflects the spongy nature of the egg casing.

-There have been several positive gypsy moth traps in Montana counties in recent years: Cascade (1989, 1990), Gallatin (1988), Glacier (2001, 2003, 2007, and 2008), Flathead (2019), Lewis and Clark (1988), Lincoln (2009), Liberty (1992), Missoula (1996), Park (2001), Yellowstone (1993 and 2011).
-Given the distance between Montana and the guarantined portions of the US and eastern Canada, it is almost certain these introductions were the result of human activity.
+There have been several positive spongy moth traps in Montana counties in recent years: Cascade (1989, 1990), Fergus (2021), Flathead (2019), Gallatin (1988), Glacier (2001, 2003, 2007, and 2008), Lewis and Clark (1988), Lincoln (2009), Liberty (1992), Missoula (1996),

+Park (2001), Yellowstone (1993 and 2011).
+Given the distance between Montana and the quarantined portions of the US and eastern Canada, it is almost certain these introductions were the result of human activity.
 Additional support for this is that most, if not all, of these counties are major recreational destinations for the entire U.S. Isolated detections result from the movement of egg masses and pupae on contaminated vehicles and equipment or adult moths "hitchhiking" with vehicles or other conveyances.

-Male LDD Moth.
+Male Spongy Moth.
 Traps are baited with female sexpheromone lures and only attract males.

-In Montana, responsibility for the trapping of gypsy moths is a multi-agency cooperative effort between the USDA APHIS PPQ, the Montana Department of Agriculture (MDA), the
+In Montana, responsibility for the trapping of spongy moths is a multi-agency cooperative effort between the USDA APHIS PPQ, the Montana Department of Agriculture (MDA), the Montana Department of Natural Resources & Conservation (DNRC), and the USDA Forest Service (USDA FS).
+All traps were placed by early June and checked throughout the summer.

-LDD moth caterpillar.
+Spongy Moth caterpillar.
 Via CT Dept. of Energy and Environmental Protection